comet-toolkit/comet_maths/README.rst

 This is so that you can check its work before you continue.
 If you're happy, just commit again.

+Running the test suite is possible by running `pytest`.

 Compatibility
 -------------